islonely/islonely/README.md

 > Likewise, ye younger, submit yourselves unto the elder.
 Yea, all of you be subject one to another, and be clothed with humility: for God resisteth the proud, and giveth grace to the humble.
 >
 > **1 Peter 5:5**

+Here's a song about that: [It's Your Choice](https://1drv.ms/u/s!AorXoHIFh1NNhPpzYSmpQ2IE-Rf-nA?e=AgU1RR)
 ### Know that Jesus loves *you* and died for you because of that love.
  > For when we were yet without strength, in due time Christ died for the ungodly.
 But God commendeth his love toward us, in that, while we were yet sinners, Christ died for us.
 >